The average bounce rate across industries is 47%, with slow-loading pages being the primary cause.

 There is a lot of debate surrounding what the “right” bounce rate is for a retail website.
 However, hotjar’s data shows that the average bounce rate for a retail website falls between 20 and 45%.
 Obviously, there will be some variation depending on the individual website, but this should give you a general idea of what to expect.

 Of course, it’s important to keep in mind that the bounce rate is just one metric and shouldn’t be used in isolation.
-You also need to look at other factors like time on site, pages per session, and conversion rate to get a complete picture of how your website is performing.
+Other indicators to consider include time on site, pages per session, and conversion rate to get a thorough picture of how your website is functioning.

 Average Bounce Rate For Small Business